MihaiBlebea/bonds-calculator/README.md

 -o=dataframe - *the output of the result.
 The options are: dataframe, ticker, company*

+-of=./output.csv - *if you selected dataframe as output in prev flag, you can also pass a file to save the dataframe as csv.*

 -b=GB - *the country in which the company who issued the bond is based.
 Default: GB*

 -c=0.07 - *the bond coupon (interest rate per year) must be greater than this value to be returned.*